 At the end of March 2024, the Council had capital commitments on several contracts in 2024/25 and future years, budgeted at £1.1 million relating to Leisure contracts.
+Vale of White Horse District Council

 Revaluations

 The Council has a rolling programme that ensures that all property, plant, and equipment required to be measured at current value or fair value as appropriate, is revalued every five years.
 Any assets that may be subject to special conditions will be valued more often, as required.